BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 leaf = #6.24(bytes)  ; MUST be dCBOR
 ~~~

+The `leaf` case can be discriminated from other Envelope case arms by the fact that it is the only one that is tagged using #6.24.

 To preserve deterministic encoding, authors of application-level data formats based on Envelope MUST only encode CBOR in the `leaf` case that conforms to dCBOR {{DCBOR}}.
 Care must be taken to ensure that leaf CBOR follows best practices for deterministic encoding, such as clearly specifying when tags for nested structures MUST or MUST NOT be used.

 ## Elided Case Format